KISS and Root Cause Analysis

 6. You can apply those complicated techniques to just the most serious accidents.

-I’ve seen companies saving their “best” root cause analysis for their big accidents.
-Here are the two problems I see with that.
+I’ve seen companies save their “best” root cause analysis for big accidents.
+Here are the two problems I see with that…

 FIRST, they have big accidents BECAUSE they didn’t solve the precursor incidents.
 Why?
 Because they didn’t do good root cause analysis on the precursor incidents.
 Thus, applying poor root cause analysis to the lesser incidents CAUSES big accidents.